ZhiZe-ZG/zhize-zg.github.io/docs/_posts/FileFormatResearch/2024-04-06-introduction.md

 ## System Compatible File Format

+### Binary File Formats for Old Version Microsoft Office

+These file formats have different purposes, but are all file formats from older versions of Microsoft Office.

+* 💰📖 `.doc` [Word Document](/fileformatresearch/2024/04/24/doc): Editable document file format.
+* 💰📖 `.ppt` [PowerPoint Binary File Format](/fileformatresearch/2024/04/28/ppt): An interactive graphic file.

 ### Delimiter-separated Values

 These formats primarily use delimiter separation to represent tabular data.
 The readability of this type of data source code is very poor when there is a lot of data.